South Carolina Gamecocks

-The South Carolina Gamecocks represent the University of South Carolina in the NCAA Division I.
+The South Carolina Gamecocks represent the University of South Carolina in the NCAA Division I. It is the flagship school in the state of South Carolina.

-The University of South Carolina uses "Gamecocks" as its official nickname and mascot.
-While the men's teams were traditionally known as the Fighting Gamecocks and the women's teams were previously known as the Lady Gamecocks, this distinction was discontinued in part to eliminate any gender bias in the athletic department and in part to counter misconceptions about the gamecock mascot endorsing bloodsport.
+The University of South Carolina proudly identifies its athletic teams as the "Gamecocks", a name that reflects the university’s fighting spirit and long-standing tradition of excellence.
+Today, the Gamecock name stands as a symbol of competitive pride, integrity, and success across collegiate athletics.

-All of the University's varsity teams compete at the Division I level of the NCAA, and all but men's soccer and women's beach volleyball compete in the Southeastern Conference.
-Men's soccer competes in the Sun Belt Conference and women's beach volleyball competes in the Coastal Collegiate Sports Association because the SEC does not sponsor those sports.
+All of the university's varsity teams compete at the Division I level of the NCAA, and all but men's soccer and women's beach volleyball compete in the Southeastern Conference.
+Men's soccer competes in the Sun Belt Conference and women's beach volleyball competes in the Big 12 Conference because the SEC does not sponsor those sports.

-The athletic department is supported with private money from the Gamecock Club.
-It was originally formed as the B.A.M. ("Buck-A-Month") Club in 1939 and 1940 to benefit the athletic programs from privately raised funds.
+The University of South Carolina’s athletic program has built a proud legacy of achievement across a wide range of sports.
+Gamecock teams have claimed eleven national championships, including titles in baseball, women’s basketball, and equestrian, among others.
+In addition to team success, the university has produced numerous Olympians and professional athletes, showcasing South Carolina’s ability to develop talent that excels on both national and international stages.

-The university's athletic programs have earned eleven national team titles and produced many Olympians.
-Tim Brando (formerly of CBS Sports) was quoted as saying, "You won't find any more loyal fans in the country than those who follow the South Carolina Gamecocks."
+Beyond the competition, Gamecock fans are celebrated for their unwavering loyalty and enthusiasm.
+Home venues such as Williams–Brice Stadium, Colonial Life Arena, and Founders Park regularly rank among the nation’s leaders in attendance, reflecting the deep community pride that surrounds the program.
+Sportscaster Tim Brando was quoted as saying, "You won't find any more loyal fans in the country than those who follow the South Carolina Gamecocks."

 Athletics history

 Nickname and colors

-"Garnet and black" have been used by the University of South Carolina as its colors ever since the family of J. William Flinn presented a banner composed of those colors to the football team in November 1895, although there was no official adoption of the colors at that time.
+"Garnet and Black" have been used by the University of South Carolina as its colors ever since the family of J. William Flinn presented a banner composed of those colors to the football team in November 1895, although there was no official adoption of the colors at that time.
 In 1900, the football team was first referred to as the "Gamecocks" by The State newspaper.
 The nickname was a reference to the fighting tactics of General Thomas Sumter, the Revolutionary War hero known as the Fighting Gamecock.
 Given that garnet and black were already in use and also the dominant colors on a gamecock, the university gradually adopted "Gamecocks" and "garnet and black" as the official nickname and colors for its athletic teams.